 It is estimated that Brúarfoss, the second of Eimskip‘s two newbuildings, will be delivered on Friday October 9th and soon begin its home voyage from China but the vessel is expected to come into the Company‘s service in the second half of November.
 With Brúarfoss in service, the co-operation between Eimskip and Royal Arctic Line will be fully implemented, but the purpose of these changes is among other things to bring the Company‘s new container vessels, Dettifoss and Brúarfoss, into the sailing system.

 - New and powerful vessels contribute to a reliable and dependable sailing system

-- Shortest available transit time from continental Europe, Scandinavia and UK to Iceland
+- Strong connections from continental Europe and the UK to Iceland

 - Direct express service from Iceland to Rotterdam